ooade/next-react-toolbox/README.md

 We use webpack-assets-manifest plugin to keep track of only our css files thereby creating a css-manifest.json file.

-Thanks to the power of css-modules-require-hook, we were able to make our css files recognizable by our server with a matching localIdentName as used in our css-loader.
+Thanks to the power of css-modules-require-hook, we were able to make our css files recognizable by our server with a matching `localIdentName` as used in our css-loader.

-Our CSS files are injected to the page by the library we created (attachStyle) which takes an argument (pathname).
+Our CSS files are injected to the page by the library we created `lib/StyleSheet` which takes a `pathname`.

 #### Run it
 It's simple.